BhavanPatel/react-native-boilerplate/README.md

 ```
 npm run iphone6
 ```
-for specific device , you can customize command and simulator in project's **package.json** file
+for specific device , you can customise command and simulator in project's **package.json** file

 ## Commands